jn89b/live_replay/README.md

-# ROS2 Template Package
+# Live Replay
-This repo is used as a template to build a ROS2 package
+- This repo is used to replay the commands from the Binary files from Ardupilot
+- To do place your binary files inside the live_replay/binaries repo:
+- Use the generate_csv file to generate the csv to